AnyLog-co/documentation/high availability.md

 <pre>
 test ha setup
 </pre>
-The command details the HA configuration and relevant status.
+The command returns the HA configuration and relevant status.
 The info includes the following:

 | Functionality | Expected Status                    | Details       |
 | --------------| ---------------------------------- | --------------- |